Your Calgary field app works great in the office and dies the second a crew drives past Strathmore

 Exactly what you get

 You get an app a crew can trust past the last signal bar.
 The deliverable captures work orders, inspections, photos, and signatures fully offline, then reconciles them with conflict handling when connectivity returns, so an afternoon near Brooks never vanishes.
 Every inspection carries GPS and timestamps for compliance, asset scanning ties a ticket to the right equipment, and a two-way ERP and field service management integration turns a closed job into an invoice without rekeying.
-Once crews are back in range, dispatch and the field share live status, so it works alongside your internal tools and business intelligence dashboards instead of becoming another island of data.
+Once crews are back in range, dispatch and the field share live status, so it works alongside your internal tools and business intelligence (BI) dashboards instead of becoming another island of data.

 How to choose a developer in Calgary